Examples with solutions for All Operations in Fractions: The common denominator is smaller than the product of the denominators

 Step-by-Step Solution

-• Step 3: Add the fractions with the common denominator.
+Step 3: Add the equivalent fractions.

 Answer